ostrovok-tech/rustpad/README.md

 ## Configuration

-Although the default behavior of Rustpad is to store documents solely in memory and collect garbage after 24 hours of inactivity, this can be configured by setting the appropriate variables.
+Although the default behavior of Rustpad is to store documents solely in memory and collect garbage after 24 hours of inactivity, it can be configured to use persistence.
 The application server looks for the following environment variables on startup:

 - `EXPIRY_DAYS`: An integer corresponding to the number of days that inactive documents are kept in memory before being garbage collected by the server